Euro zone bond yields fall on lingering financial stability concerns

 By Stefano Rebaudo

-March 24 (Reuters) - Euro zone yields fell with investors betting on fewer rate hikes from the European Central Bank, while lingering banking stability concerns boosted demand for safe-haven assets.
+March 24 (Reuters) - Euro zone government bond yields fell on Friday, with investors betting on fewer rate hikes from the European Central Bank, while lingering banking stability concerns underpinned demand for safe-haven assets.

+Banking stocks fell again on Friday after a tumultuous week with investors worried that the worst problems in the sector since the 2008 financial crisis were not yet contained.

-European shares fell after U.S. stocks turned red overnight before clawing their way back to positive territory in the final hour after U.S. Treasury Secretary Janet Yellen reassured that measures would be taken to keep Americans' deposits safe.
+U.S. Treasury Secretary Janet Yellen on Thursday reassured that measures would be taken to keep Americans' deposits safe.

-Investors have been balancing expectations for a quick end to the Federal Reserve's monetary tightening cycle against remarks from ECB hawks calling for more rate hikes.

-German 2-year yield DE2YT=RR, most sensitive to expectations for policy rates, dropped 14 bps to 2.34%.
+German 2-year yield DE2YT=RR, most sensitive to expectations for policy rates, was down 24 bps to 2.25%.

+"The ECB will be in a challenging position if wobbles in the banking sector lead to tightening lending standards, as we expect," said Annalisa Piazza fixed-income analyst at MFS.

+"The central bank will not be able to raise rates as previously forecasted," she added.

 Having raised interest rates at the fastest pace on record to tame inflation, the world's top central banks are openly contemplating an early end to their rate hikes, not least because of financial turmoil in recent weeks.

-Investors' focus was also on flash reading for the March purchasing managers' index (PMI) after French business activity strengthened in March by more than forecast.

-German business activity expanded for a second month running in March, boosted by a services sector revival.
+Business activity across the euro zone unexpectedly accelerated this month as consumers splashed out on services, but weakening demand for manufactured goods deepened the downturn in the factory sector, surveys showed.

+Market stress indicators were back within striking distance of levels seen at the height of fears of a banking crisis.
+The gap between two-year euro swap rates and two-year German bond yields DE2IRS2Y=RR at 87 bps.
+It reached its widest since early November at 96.7 bps on Monday.

-Next week's focus will turn to the euro's preliminary inflation reading for March, as solid data may embolden ECB hawks, boosting market expectations for future rate hikes.
+Investors' focus will turn next week to the euro's preliminary inflation reading for March, as solid data may embolden ECB hawks, rekindling market expectations for rate hikes.

 Citi expects the breakdown details of next week's numbers to be hawkish, with core inflation still up (5.7%).